Loading

 One of the halls excavated at West Stow also provided the basis for a reconstruction erected at the Bishops Wood Environmental Centre near Stourport-on-Severn in Worcestershire; known as "Saxon Hall", it took four years to build, and was used to teach local schoolchildren about life in the Early Medieval.
 It burned down in 2008 when an ember from a cooking fire set the building alight; John Rhymer, Head of Bishops Wood Centre, told press that he and his team were "devastated".
 However, the Hall was rebuilt over the following two years at a cost of £34,000.
 At its official reopening on 21 January 2011, the Anglo-Saxonist Stephen Pollington gave a speech in Old English while a historical reenactor, Paul Mortimer, appeared in character as Raedwald, King of East Anglia.
 Other attendees included Terry Herbert, who had discovered the Staffordshire Hoard in 2009, members of the Kidderminster Art Society and children on a school trip from Northleigh Manor School in Oxfordshire.

-The fan-made short film Born of Hope (2009), a prequel to the J.R.R.
-Tolkien-based inspired movie trilogy The Lord of the Rings, was largely filmed in West Stow Anglo-Saxon Village.
+The fan-made short film Born of Hope (2009), based on appendices to J.R.R.
+Tolkien's The Lord of the Rings book trilogy and inspired by the The Lord of the Rings films, was largely filmed in West Stow Anglo-Saxon Village.

 The 1999 ITV Sitcom Dark Ages was also filmed at the village.